neil-oliver/Maze-traversal/README.md

 Idea and graph based on the Maze found [here](https://www.reddit.com/r/dataisbeautiful/comments/7b7aa0/visualizing_the_depthfirst_search_recursive/)

-Currently using my own implementation of Dijkstra's Algorithm
+Currently using Dijkstra's Algorithm, but will be expanded to include breadth & depth first search and A* pathfinding.